dmhuehol/EnvAn-WN/README.md

 soundplots: current (6/14/17) version of MATLAB function to chart soundings given a specific time and date.
 Updated 6/14/17 to fix freezing temperature, edit comments, and standardize the function help format.

 wnaltplot: current (6/20/17) version of MATLAB function to display the altitudes of the physical locations of the warmnoses within the atmosphere.
 Basically, creates a ranged bar graph against time to represent the warmnoses, given a sounding structure containing only warmnose data.
-Updated 6/20/17 with better control of figure creation, full documentation, and an improvement to the tooltip display.
+Updated 6/21/17 with documentation edits and other minor changes.
 Will be updated extensively in the future with features such as cloud base visualization and filtration by surface conditions, but is completely usable for warmnose analysis in its current form.

 wnaltyearplot: current (6/20/17) version of MATLAB function to display altitudes of physical locations of the warmnoses within the atmosphere.
 This function is designed to display only figures corresponding to the input year; it is essentially just the year input functionality from wnaltplot.
 Easier to use if only the year-by-year features from wnaltplot are needed.
-Updated 6/20/17 with full documentation and new tooltips (see newtip and wnaltplot).
+Updated 6/21/17 to add cloud base plots and improve documentation.
 Will be updated in the future, but is usable for warmnose analysis in its current form.

 wnumport: current (6/14/17) version of MATLAB function to create a structure of surface observations data given a raw Mesowest csv file.
 Updated 6/14/17 to standardize function help and make minor editing changes to the function.